MSc Finance Timetable and Modules

 Having successfully completed this module, the student should be able to:

-• Understand how derivatives can be used to hedge foreign exchange and commodity risks;
+• Understand how derivatives can be used to achieve various hedging strategies.

-• Understand the credit rating process and its determinants;
+• Understand the rationale for a credit rating, the different agencies and the credit rating process and its determinants.

 Having successfully completed this module, the student should be able to: